Pest Bird Solutions

 For Homes & Businesses

 For property owners in Central Washington, it is not uncommon to find pigeons, starlings, flickers and other pest birds roosting on or in their homes and businesses.
 Pest birds are notorious for defacing signage and other property, damaging buildings, machinery and other equipment, and creating health and safety hazards.
 In fact, bird problems can result in significant damage and costly repair bills.
-If you need help getting rid of birds, simply contact us to schedule a FREE onsite inspection.
+If you need help getting rid of birds, simply contact us to schedule a consultation.

 Our Bird Control Process